Selling your business

 As soon as KVK has reported your deregistration, the Tax Administration can settle with you.
 For instance, do you have a retirement reserve?
 That will probably influence your profit, and your income tax.
 What you need to settle with the Tax Administration depends on your business’ legal structure.

-When you sell a sole proprietor business or transfer your share in a general partnership, you have to calculate discontinuation profit (in Dutch).
-That is the difference between your company’s book worth and the actual value at the moment of transfer.
+When you sell a sole proprietor business or transfer your share in a general partnership, you have to calculate discontinuation profit.
+That is the difference between your company’s book value and the actual value at the moment of transfer.
 You pay income tax over this profit.
 In some cases, you can deduct discontinuation relief.
+The Tax Administration has a discontinuation profit calculator, although this is only available in Dutch.

 Depending on your company’s legal structure, you will have to pay different taxes.
 For instance, if you have a substantial interest (more than 5% of the company shares) and are selling your shares privately, you will have to pay income tax over the proceeds.
 Are you also selling real estate?
 Then you will have to pay property transfer tax.